 Live Deliberately Essay Contest

-“Many an object is not seen, though it falls within the range of our visual ray, because it does not come within the range of our intellectual ray, i.e., we are not looking for it.
-So, in the largest sense, we find only the world we look for.”
+"Many an object is not seen, though it falls within our visual ray, because it does not come within the range of our intellectual ray, i.e., we are not looking for it.
+So, in the largest sense, we find only the world we look for."

-In 750 words or fewer, using your understanding of the quote above and the narrative of the image below as creative inspiration, discuss and expand on their meaning while integrating your own experiences and observations of the world.
+In 750 words or fewer, using your understanding of the quote and the image as inspiration, discuss and expand on their shared meaning while integrating your own experiences and observations of the world.

 13-14 Age Group